docs/svelte/01-introduction/01-overview.md # Svelte 5 Reference ## Overview Svelte is a compiler-based framework for building web UIs. It turns declarative components into optimized JavaScript. ```svelte ``` Components contain HTML, CSS, and JavaScript. Use with SvelteKit for full-stack apps. ## doc

 fruit qty price total{d.name} {d.qty} {d.price} {d.qty * d.price}

-``` ### Implicit `children` Snippet Non-snippet content becomes the `children` snippet: ```svelte ``` ```svelte ``` > Don't create a prop named `children` if you also have content inside the component ### Optional Snippet Props Handle optional snippets with optional chaining: ```svelte {@render children?.()} ``` Or with fallback content: ```svelte {#if children} {@render children()} {:else} fallback content {/if} ``` ## Typing Snippets ```svelte ``` ## Exporting Snippets Top-level snippets can be exported from ` {#snippet add(a, b)} {a} + {b} = {a + b} {/snippet} ``` > Requires Svelte 5.5.0+ ## Advanced Usage - Programmatic snippets can be created with `createRawSnippet` API - Snippets replace slots in Svelte 5 (slots are deprecated) ## docs/svelte/03-template-syntax/07-@render.md # {@render ...} Use `{@render ...}` to render [snippets](snippet). ```svelte {#snippet sum(a, b)}
+``` ### Implicit `children` Snippet Content inside component tags becomes the `children` snippet: ```svelte ``` ```svelte ``` ### Optional Snippets Use optional chaining: ```svelte {@render children?.()} ``` Or `#if` with fallback: ```svelte {#if children} {@render children()} {:else} fallback content {/if} ``` ## TypeScript Use the `Snippet` interface: ```svelte ``` With generics: ```svelte ``` ## Exporting Snippets Export from ` {#snippet add(a, b)} {a} + {b} = {a + b} {/snippet} ``` ## Notes - Parameters can have default values and be destructured - No rest parameters allowed - Snippets replace deprecated slots from Svelte 4 - Use `createRawSnippet` API for programmatic creation ## docs/svelte/03-template-syntax/07-@render.md # {@render ...} Render [snippets](snippet) using `{@render ...}` tags. ```svelte {#snippet sum(a, b)}

 {a} + {b} = {a + b}

-{/snippet} {@render sum(1, 2)} {@render sum(3, 4)} {@render sum(5, 6)} ``` The expression can be an identifier or any JavaScript expression: ```svelte {@render (cool ? coolSnippet : lameSnippet)()} ``` ## Optional snippets For potentially undefined snippets, use optional chaining: ```svelte {@render children?.()} ``` Or use an `{#if ...}` block with fallback content: ```svelte {#if children} {@render children()} {:else}
+{/snippet} {@render sum(1, 2)} {@render sum(3, 4)} {@render sum(5, 6)} ``` Expression can be identifier or JavaScript expression: ```svelte {@render (cool ? coolSnippet : lameSnippet)()} ``` ## Optional snippets Use optional chaining for potentially undefined snippets: ```svelte {@render children?.()} ``` Or `{#if}` with fallback: ```svelte {#if children} {@render children()} {:else}

 fallback content

-{/if} ``` ## docs/svelte/03-template-syntax/08-@html.md # {@html ...} Use `{@html ...}` to inject raw HTML into your component: ```svelte
+{/if} ``` ## docs/svelte/03-template-syntax/08-@html.md # {@html ...} Inject raw HTML into components: ```svelte

 {@html content}